In this page

 For Scotland and Northern Ireland, directly comparable NEET estimates for 16 to 18 year olds and 19 to 24 year olds are not published.

 The DfE also publish a quarterly brief on young people who are NEET which includes NEET rates estimates based on the quarterly Labour Force Survey (LFS).
-Additionally from May 2013 the ONS has produced UK estimates of young people who are NEET, also based on the quarterly LFS.
+Additionally from May 2013 the Office for National Statistics (ONS) has produced UK estimates of young people who are NEET (ONS), also based on the quarterly Labour Force Survey.

 The quarterly estimates are not directly comparable with the Welsh APS-only estimates published in this release.
 A direct comparison for Wales with England and the UK LFS measure is not provided as the sample size for 16 to 18 year olds and 19 to 24 year olds in Wales is not sufficiently large.
 However, using a similar methodology to that used by the ONS, but using the Annual Population Survey rather than the LFS, we can provide estimates of young people who are NEET across the UK.